Interested in going by ship or ferry to St Petersburg? If so, learn more on your Baltic Cruise.

 By now you should know that whether you go by ship or ferry, an official tour is needed, so personally speaking I think you should be booking a good comprehensive one - a tour that will help you get the most out of your short visit.

-If you're interested in booking a private tour, please let us help you.
-For information, we can arrange individual, family and group VISA-FREE customized shore excursions in St Petersburg, Russia.
+If you're interested in booking a private tour before you come, please let us help you.
+We can arrange individual, family and group VISA-FREE customized shore excursions in St Petersburg, Russia.
+Give it a try!☺

 Take a ferry to St Petersburg with St. Peter Line and enjoy a regular sailing from Stockholm, Helsinki or Tallinn, and stay in Russia for up to two nights before sailing back.
 All you need is your passport!